getodk/docs/docs/central-api-accounts-and-users.rst

         - number

+          .. raw:: html

             The numeric ID of the App User

           Example: ``16``
       * - projectId